mbi2gs/asf_characterization/README.txt

-Repository containing data and associated analysis scripts related to the in vitro characterization of the Altered Schaedler Flora (ASF).
+Repository containing data and associated analysis scripts related to the bioinformatic and in vitro characterization of the Altered Schaedler Flora (ASF).